arista-netdevops-community/one-click-se-demos/docs/avd-avd-extended-workshop--part-1/avd-avd-extended-workshop--part-1.md

 !!!
 Info "Last reviewed: 29/04/2024"

-    Demos and labs review over 6 month age may be outdated.
+    Demos and labs reviewed over 6 month age may be outdated.

 ## How To Run The Demo